JonCooperWorks/judas/README.md

 ```
 // InitializerFunc is a go function that should be exported by a function package.
 // It should be named "New".
-// Your InitializerFunc should return an instance of your Plugin with a reference to judas's logger for consistent logging.
+// Your InitializerFunc should return an instance of your Listener with a reference to judas's logger for consistent logging.
-type InitializerFunc func(*log.Logger) (Plugin, error)
+type InitializerFunc func(*log.Logger) (Listener, error)
 ```

-The `judas.Plugin` interface has one method: `Listen`.
+The `judas.Listener` interface has one method: `Listen`.

 ```
-// Plugin implementations will be given a stream of HTTPExchanges to let plugins capture valuable information out of request-response transactions.
+// Listener implementations will be given a stream of HTTPExchanges to let plugins capture valuable information out of request-response transactions.
-type Plugin interface {
+type Listener interface {
 	Listen(<-chan *HTTPExchange)
 }
 ```